EtherealEmil/UsualScrap/README.md

 Average value, Weighs 6.5, Spawns anywhere uncommonly

-The Crowbar is a melee weapon that does normal damage but can open locked and unlocked doors by hitting them.
+The Crowbar is a melee weapon that does normal damage and can open locked and unlocked doors by hitting them.

 </details>